zihaowang9725/Freddie-Mac-Projects/README.md

 Download the quarterly datasets of 2008 and 2009.
 Each zipped file contains two parts:

-- Origination data
+- Origination data:
 Loan characteristics such as FICO, LTV, CLTV, property type, occupancy status, etc.
-- Performance data by month
+- Performance data by month:
 Status of every loan in each month since it enters the Freddie Mac book.